art+science: makers 2018

 CPN’s publicly available, innovation-oriented, collaborative workspace has, in its short existence, hosted artists and scientists, and witnessed the start of many new partnerships.
 The goal of exhibition part is to present some of these collaborative projects and to mark Makers space as a common denominator for art and science, as a place that can catalyze innovation, foster new ideas, thinking and knowledge making.

-The highlight of this year’s program is reserved for an international conference on November 14-15, with participation of renowned European experts and practitioners, coming from Ars Electronica, Waag Society, PERFORM project, and several renowned European universities.
+The highlight of this year’s program is reserved for an international conference on November 14-15, with participation of renowned European experts and practitioners, coming from Ars Electronica, Waag Society, PERFORM project, and several major European universities.
 The main goal of this event will be presentation of recent, novel and inspirational practices, exchange of ideas and approaches, and networking between national and international peers.
 Under the maker’s umbrella, relations between diverse actors in the field of art & science will be tackled and analyzed, in constant dialogue between informal and formal educational settings.